reserve-protocol/protocol/docs/collateral.md

 To demonstrate this difficulty, imagine we choose "1 USD" for the reference unit.
 We presume in this design that 1 USDC and 1 USDT are continuously redeemable for 1 USD each -- the Collateral can watch that assumption on price feeds and default if it fails, this is fine -- and we implement `refPerTok()` by computing the present redemption value of an LP token in USD. _This won't work_, because the redemption value of the LP token increases any time trading moves the pool's proportion of USDC to USDT tokens briefly away from the 1:1 point, and then decreases as trading brings the pool's proportion back to the 1:1 point.
 The protocol requires that `refPerTok()` never decreases, so this will cause immediate defaults.

 Instead, you might imagine that we choose "1 USDC + 1 USDT" as the reference unit.
-We compute `refPerTok()` at any moment by seeing that we can redeem 1 LP token for _x_ USDC and _y_ USDT at that moment, and returning `min(x, y)`. _This also won't work_, because now `refPerTok()` will decrease any time the pool's proportion moves away from the 1:1 point, and it will increase whenever the proportion moves back.
+We compute `refPerTok()` at any moment by observing that we can redeem the `L` LP tokens in exisitence for `x` USDC and `y` USDT, and returning `min(x, y)/L`. _This also won't work_, because now `refPerTok()` will decrease any time the pool's proportion moves away from the 1:1 point, and it will increase whenever the proportion moves back.

-Fortunately, each AMM pool has _some_ invariant it preserves in order to quote prices to traders.
-In the case of UNIV2, this is the constant-product formula `x * y = k`, where `x` and `y` are the token balances.
-This means `x * y` adheres to our monotonically increasing constraint already; the product can never fall.

-However, its units are wrong.
-We need to the square root of the product in order to get back to a (synthetic) token balance.
-[TODO: expand this justification]

-A good reference unit for a UNIV2 position is: `sqrt( USDC.balanceOf(pool) * USDT.balanceOf(pool))`

-In general this is extensible to any AMM curve on any number of tokens.
-For Curve/Balancer, one would only need to replace the inside of the expression above with the pool invariant and alter the `sqrt` to be an `n-root` where `n` is the number of tokens in the pool.

-In its general form this looks like: `( amm_invariant ) ^ (1/num_tokens)`
+To make this Collateral position actually work, we have to account revenues against the AMM's invariant.
+Assuming that there's a supply of `L` LP tokens for a pool with `x` USDC and `y` USDT, the strange-looking reference unit `sqrt(USDC * USDT)`, with corresponding `refPerTok() = sqrt(x * y)/L`, works exactly as desired.

+Without walking through the algebra, we can reason our way heuristically towards this design.
+The exchange rate `refPerTok()` should be a value that only ever increases.
+In UNI V2, that means it must not change when LP tokens are deposited or withdrawn; and it must not change due to trading, except insofar as it increases due to the protocol's fees.
+Deposit and withdrawal change all of `x`, `y`, and `L`, but in a lawful way: `x * y / (L * L)` is invariant even when the LP supply is changed due deposits or withdrawals.
+If there were zero fees, the same expression would be invariant during trading; with fees, `x * y` only increases, and so `x * y / (L * L)` only increases.
+However, this expression has bizarre units.
+However, this expression cannot possibly be a rate "per LP token", it's a rate per square of the LP token.
+Taking the square root gives us a rate per token of `sqrt(x * y) / L`.

+[^comment]: tbh it's be a _good idea_ to walk through the algebra here, I'm just ... very busy right now!

+After this choice after reference unit, we have two reasonable choices for target units.
+The simplest choice is to assert that the target unit is essentially unique to this particular instance of UNI v2 -- named by some horrible unique string like `UNIV2SQRTUSDTCUSDT` -- and that its redemption position is not for-sure tradable for any other backup position, so it cannot be backed up by a sensible basket.

+This would be sensible for many UNI v2 pools, but someone holding value in a two-sided USD-fiatcoin pool probably intends to represent a USD position with those holdings, and so it'd be better for the Collateral plugin to have a target of USD.
+This is coherent so long as the Collateral plugin is setup to default under any of the following conditions:

+- According to a trusted oracle, USDC is far from \$1 for some time
+- According a trusted oracle, USDT is far from \$1 for some time
+- The UNI v2 pool is far from the 1:1 point for some time

+And even then, it would be somewhat dangerous for an RToken designer to use this LP token as a _backup_ Collateral position -- because whenever the pool's proportion is away from 1:1 at all, it'll take more than \$1 of collateral to buy an LP position that can reliably convert to \$1 later.

 ## Important Properties for Collateral Plugins